Are you prepared for tax day?

 Morgan Stanley Wealth Management

 Summary: The countdown to Tax Day has begun.
-Here are some steps you can take as the deadline approaches.
+Here are some strategies to consider as the deadline approaches.

 Image of person looking through paperwork

-As the April 18 federal tax filing and payment deadline approaches, it may be helpful to review our Current Rates and Brackets guide, and if you haven’t already filed, consider these tax season tips:2
+As the April 15 federal income tax filing and payment deadline approaches, it may be helpful if you haven’t already filed to consider these six tax season tips:

-• Forms W-2, Forms 1099 and other tax forms showing income earned
+• Forms W-2, Forms 1099-NEC (for contract work) and other tax forms showing income earned

 • Records of charitable contributions